 I was a postdoctoral fellow at the University of Toronto, and became a tenure-track assistant professor in mathematics at the University of Denver in 2007.
 I obtained tenure in 2012 and I became full professor in 2016.

 - Ph.D., Mathematics, University of California, Berkeley, 2004

-- Other, Mathematics, University of California, Berkeley, 2001
+- Candidate in Philosophy, Mathematics, University of California, Berkeley, 2001

 - MA, Mathematical Statistics, University of California, Berkeley, 1999

 - MS, Mathematical Economics and Statistics, Ecole Nationale de la Statistique et de l'Administration Economique, 1998